rahul-theroboticist/personal_webpage/content/authors/admin/_index.md

 I am a robotics engineer and freelance robotics educator.
 I enjoy conducting user case studies and finding better solutions for existing problems in the robotics field.
 I'm also passionate about building end-to-end systems that integrates learning algorithms, perception, planning, and control for real-world applications.

-I am an aspiring full-stack roboticist.
+I am an aspiring full-stack roboticist with 5 years of industry work experience.
 Since my undergraduate studies, I have been exploring the world of robotics.
-With a B.Tech in mechatronics engineering and MSc by research (MRes) in robotics, I had worked in different areas of robotics research namely aerial robotics, marine robotics, continuum robotics and human-robot interaction and robotics manipulation.
+With a B.Tech in mechatronics engineering and MSc by research (MRes) in robotics, I had worked in different areas of robotics research namely aerial robotics, marine robotics, continuum robotics and human-robot interaction.
+Lately I have been focusing on motion planning and control for robotics manipulation.